NuGet/Home/designs/FloatingVersions-In-PMUI.md

 ## Goals

-* Allow users see the correct version of the package installed while using floating versions in the Package Manager UI in Project View.
+* Allow users see the correct version of the package resolved while using floating versions in the Package Manager UI in Project View.

 * Allow users to input floating versions to install in the Package Manager UI.